-Keeping employees engaged during times of organizational change can be a challenge.
+First, we know from our organizational culture assessment that keeping employees engaged during times of organizational change can be a challenge.
 Change, in and of itself, can generate a sense of unease because it pushes employees out of their familiar and comfortable territory into the new and unexplored.
-That is where field tested change communication tips can help.
+That is where field-tested change communication tips can help.

-Of course, properly communicated, change can be exciting too.
-It’s all in the way you get the message across and the timing of those messages.
+Of course, properly communicated and executed, organizational change can be exciting too.
+It’s all starts with the way you get the message across and the timing of those messages.

 Six Change Communication Tips to Keep Employees Engaged

-Based upon decades of employee engagement training, here are six field tested change communication tips on how to communicate change and, at the same time, keep your employees engaged and on track.
+Based upon change management simulation data and decades of employee engagement training, here are six field-tested change communication tips on how to communicate change and, at the same time, keep your employees engaged and on track.

-You are likely to encourage rumors if you are not clear and truthful.
+You are likely to encourage unhelpful workplace rumors if you are not clear and truthful about four critical components:

 If there are some employees more necessary to the change than others, you can try to target and customize your communications so you keep them relevant to your audience.